The CLI isn’t the only way to install Intent, but it’s by far the most convenient. It’s built to make setting up your project fast and hassle-free.

 Alias

-If you’re tired of typing npx @intentui/cli@beta
+If you’re tired of typing npx @intentui/cli@latest

 , you can create an alias for the CLI by adding the following line to your .bashrc